Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 	<br />

 ## Configurations to set up during deployment
-The following are optional configurations that you can set up during deployment.
+The following are optional settings that you can configure during deployment.
 ### Export with History and Soft Delete

 Exporting with [history](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/purge-history) allows you to export current state of a resource as well as its previous versions.
 Exporting with [soft deletes](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-rest-api-capabilities#delete-hard--soft-delete) allows you to export soft deleted historic versions.

-During the deployment of the migration tool, users have the option to enable or disable the exporting of history and soft deletes by specifying their values as true or false.
+During the deployment of the migration tool, you will have the option to enable or disable the exporting of history and soft deletes by specifying their values as true or false.
 This is the equivalent of setting the $export query parameter "includeAssociatedData" with _history and _deleted, as mentioned [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data#query-parameters).

 Take a look at the screenshot below to learn how to configure the export settings.
 By default, exporting with history and deletion is set to true.
 If you prefer to export without history and deletion, you can change the value to false.

 ![Export](images/Export-with-history-and-delete.png)

-Upon the completion of deployment, users can still make adjustments to the export settings for history and deletion by modifying the values within the Azure function's environment variable.
+Upon the completion of deployment, you can still make adjustments to the export settings for history and deletion by modifying the values within the Azure function's environment variable.

 Example: